Simbiat/HTTP20/doc/PrettyURL.md

 It also allows replacing whitespace characters with a character of your choosing (hyphen as default).

-If `$urlSafe` is set to `true`, some characters will be removed as well, because they can "break" the URL.
+If `$url_safe` is set to `true`, some characters will be removed as well, because they can "break" the URL.
 Some of them are valid for a URI, but they are not good for SEO links.